kholeone/devops-core-fundamental-project/README.md

 ![alt text](https://github.com/kholeone/devops-core-fundamental-project-/blob/main/Documents/Screenshot%202020-11-15%20223302.png "unit testing")

 81% was achieved in the Unit Testing.
 There are areas of improvement in the testing which lies in the '**applications.routes.py**', but as it stands it was not huge of an issue to have the application fail as it is still functional.
+Integration testing was also produced later in the testing phase which test different parts of the application work together.
+This was used mainly to test the CRUD aspects of the application.

 ### Front-End Design